-Some were freaked out by the sight of their home city being vaporized.
+- Some were freaked out by the sight of their home city being vaporized.

-The scene of the attack itself.
+- The scene of the attack itself.
 Nuclear explosions ripping the sky, electricity going out the huge blasts... it's no coincidence that when the film premiered, there were no ads after the attack.
 It was planned by ABC to be shown that way.
 Commercials were shown up through the climatic events that climax with the nuclear exchange.
 No commercials were planned after the war, to avoid breaking the Willing Suspension of Disbelief of a wrecked world the producers were trying so hard to create.

-Shortly before the film aired, a misunderstanding in Germany led to extremely heightened tensions, which some consider to have come even closer to nuclear war than the Cuban Missile Crisis.
+- Shortly before the film aired, a diplomatic misunderstanding in Germany led to extremely heightened tensions, which some consider to have come even closer to nuclear war than the Cuban Missile Crisis.
 Yes, the original audience was extremely lucky that they were watching the film, rather than living it.

-Around that same time, the Soviets almost pulled the trigger as well, due to a malfunction in their radar network that falsely showed five ICBMs inbound to Moscow.
-It was only thanks to a Soviet colonel on duty who realized that the United States, first-strike policy or no (and we did have such a policy, to help perpetuate MAD by making the Soviets think twice about playing chicken), would not be so suicidal as to fire a mere five warheads as their first strike and correspondingly did not pass the alert up the chain of command that World War III may have been averted.
+- Around that same time, the Soviets almost pulled the trigger as well, due to a malfunction in their radar network that falsely showed five ICBMs inbound to Moscow.
+It was only thanks to a Soviet colonel on duty who realized that the United States, first-strike policy or no (and the Americans did have such a policy, to help perpetuate MAD by making the Soviets think twice about playing chicken), would not be so suicidal as to fire a mere five warheads as their first strike and correspondingly did not pass the alert up the chain of command that World War III may have been averted.

 - The images of the immediate aftermath of nuclear war.
 It can be permanently scarring to see the farmers, at the very end, looking out over their ash-covered fields, covered with dead livestock and fallen corn, that hasn't even started to rot even weeks after death — because radiation has even killed the flies and bacteria that would start decomposition — wondering how the hell they're even going to grow a crop to feed the survivors.

-Survivor Joe Huxley repeatedly tries to contact other survivors with a shortwave radio, but gets no responses.
+- Survivor Joe Huxley repeatedly tries to contact other survivors with a shortwave radio, but gets no responses.
 The final lines of the movie are him broadcasting again: "This is Lawrence.
 This is Lawrence, Kansas.
 Is there anybody there?
 Anybody at all?"
 It is truly chilling.

 - A woman is unable to feel any joy over the impending birth of her child, knowing that she will likely die before her child is fully grown, her child will likely have a drastically-reduced lifespan, and the years they do survive will be hellish.
 When the doctor advises her to stay hopeful, she respondsHope for what?
 What do you think is going to happen out there?
 You think we're going to sweep up the dead and fill in a couple of holes and build some supermarkets?
 You think all those people left alive out there are going to say, "Oh, I'm sorry.
 It wasn't my fault.
 Let's kiss and make up"?
 We knew the score.
 We knew all about bombs, we knew all about fallout.
 We knew this could happen for forty years.
 But nobody was interested.